 Gravity Haus Forms New "GH Platform 1" Fund To Accelerate Growth in 2023 + Beyond

-DENVER, Jan.
-18, 2023 /PRNewswire/ -- Gravity Haus has announced a strategic partnership with EPR Properties, the leading diversified experiential net lease REIT focused on experiential real estate.
+Gravity Haus has announced a strategic partnership with EPR Properties ("EPR"), the leading diversified experiential net lease REIT focused on experiential real estate.
 EPR is providing approximately $64.5 million of debt refinancing for Gravity Haus' current portfolio of six properties.
 Additionally, EPR and Gravity Haus have entered into a relationship agreement to finance future acquisitions.

-"Our mission is to enable modern adventure for everyone," said Gravity Haus Founder and CEO Jim Deters, "we've built a category-leading brand, and are delivering a new model of hospitality for our members and guests.
-Given their track record investing in experiential real estate brands, we are thrilled to partner with EPR, fueling new growth, bringing the Gravity Haus platform to new locations and continuing to build our community of members."
+"Our mission is to enable modern adventure for everyone," said Gravity Haus Founder and CEO Jim Deters.
+"We've built a category leading brand, and are delivering a new model of hospitality for our members and guests.
+Given their track record investing in experiential real estate brands, we are thrilled to partner with EPR Properties, fueling new growth, bringing the Gravity Haus platform to new locations, and continuing to build our community of members."

 Gravity Haus, based in Colorado, is built on an innovative membership model where members can access all Gravity Haus properties, whether they are guests or not, and enjoy modern coworking spaces, gyms; complete with functional and personalized fitness classes; world-class dining options, spas and a community of like-minded members.
 Members get discounts on hotel stays, on-demand gear rentals and access to events and programming.
 Non-members are able to book and stay at the hotel properties and enjoy most amenities.